TRON-Bioinformatics/covigator-ngs-pipeline/README.md

 - **Coverage analysis**. `samtools coverage` and `samtools depth` are used to compute the horizontal and vertical coverage respectively.
 - **Variant calling**.
 Four different variant callers are employed: BCFtools, LoFreq, iVar and GATK.
-  Subsequent processing of resulting VCF files is independent for each caller, except for iVar which does not produce a VCF file but a custom TSV file.
+  Subsequent processing of resulting VCF files is independent for each caller.
 - **Variant normalization**. `bcftools norm` and `vt` tools are employed to left align indels, trim variant calls and remove variant duplicates.
-- **Variant annotation**. `SnpEff` is employed to annotate the variant consequences of variants, `bcftools annotate` is employed to add additional annotations.
+- **Variant annotation**. `SnpEff` is employed to annotate the variant consequences of variants, `VAFator` is employed to add technical annotations and finally `bcftools annotate` is employed to add additional annotations.
+- **Lineage determination**. `pangolin` is used for this purpose, this runs over the results from each of the variant callers separately.

 Both single end and paired end FASTQ files are supported.

 When a FASTA file is provided with a single assembly sequence the pipeline includes the following steps:
 - **Variant calling**.
 A Smith-Waterman global alignment is performed against the reference sequence to call SNVs and indels.
 Indels longer than 50 bp and at the beginning or end of the assembly sequence are excluded.
-Any mutation where either reference or assembly contain a N is excluded.
+Any mutation where either reference or assembly contain an N is excluded.
 - **Variant normalization**.
 Same as described above.
 - **Variant annotation**.
 Same as described above.
+- **Lineage determination**. `pangolin` is used for this purpose.

 The FASTA file is expected to contain a single assembly sequence.
 Bear in mind that only clonal variants can be called on the assembly.